 One strategy Big Questions judges use to eliminate personal bias from their decisions is the judge primer.
 The primer will be given to each judge at the beginning of a Big Questions tournament.
 Judges will read through the topic overview to become familiar with arguments on both sides of the issue.
 Then, judges will write down whether they personally agree with the affirmative or negative.
 By recognizing their feelings about a topic, judges are better able to remove their personal beliefs from their decision.
 By making judges aware of their bias, we anticipate judges will evaluate the debate in the more rigorous and objective manner, processing the logic of the arguments without viewing them through the lens of personal biases.
-View this page to see the 2019-2020 judge primer: www.speechanddebate.org/wp-content/uploads/Judge-Primer-2019-2020.pdf
+Visit this page to see the current BQ judge primer:

+www.speechanddebate.org/big-questions